 • Roughly 45 percent of radiologists report that burnout has had a strong or severe impact on their life.

-With such an increase in burnout among radiology professionals?
-According to the Medscape report, radiologists list four issues as contributing most to their burnout: too many hours at work, lack of respect from administration/employer or colleagues/staff, lack of control/autonomy and too many bureaucratic tests (i.e., charting, paperwork).
+With such an increase in burnout among radiology professionals, radiologists list four issues as contributing most to their burnout: too many hours at work, lack of respect from administration/employer or colleagues/staff, lack of control/autonomy, and too many bureaucratic tests (i.e., charting, paperwork).

-Burnout among radiologists doesn’t only affect healthcare professionals.
-Often, they impact patients’ healthcare experience due to increased waiting times, anxiety levels and risk of false positive and negative screening outcomes.
+Burnout among radiologists doesn’t only affect healthcare professionals; it impacts patients’ healthcare experiences due to increased waiting times, anxiety levels, and the risk of false positive and negative screening outcomes.

 Read More - Staffing Shortages & Losing Tribal Knowledge: Where Medical Billing Automation Can Help